lgc13/LucasCosta_portfolio/python/README.md

 <h2><a href="https://github.com/lgc13/LucasCosta_portfolio/tree/master/python/RingOfFire_project">2- Ring of Fire</a></h2>

 <!-- Project BIO -->
 This is a console game application that can be played by a group of friends at a single computer.
-The purpose of this application, is to allow people to play the 'Ring of Fire' game, without having to carry on a deck of cards, or remembering each specific rule.
+The purpose of this application is to allow people to play the 'Ring of Fire' game, without having to carry on a deck of cards, or remembering each specific rule.
 This game application does all the heavy lifting, telling each player what they should do next.
-Players take turns taking a virtual card, which is followed by some type action that must be taken.
+Players take turns taking a virtual card, which is followed by some type of action that must be taken.
 This is a drinking game, so expect to have fun :)

 This application displays some of my skills with:

-- Object Oriented Programming
+- Object-Oriented Programming
 - Importing modules
 - Use of Lists and Dictionaries
 - Method calls